 THE GOLDEN GIFT FROM GOUDA

-Since most of the stroopwafel bakers had their own specific recipes, Ruud went to look for an expert.
-Where else could one be found then in the place of the original “Goudsche Siroopwafel”: Gouda!
-After tasting different stroopwafels, Ruud eventually ended up with the friendly and goodhearted Nico, from Gouda.
+Because most of the stroopwafel bakers had their own recipes, Ruud went to look for an expert.
+Where else could one be found then in the hometown of the original “Goudsche Siroopwafel”: Gouda!
+After tasting different stroopwafels, Ruud eventually met the friendly and goodhearted Nico, from Gouda.

 Since Nico didn’t have anyone in his family to continue the family business, he wanted to teach Ruud his profession.
 After working together for several years, teaching Ruud the tricks of the waffelbaking trade, Nico decided to retire.